 You may start a quiz at any time in the range given in the above table.
 Quizzes must be completed by the given due date.
-Failing to complete the quiz during the given times will result in a 0 grade being entered for the
+Failing to complete the quiz during the given times will result in a 0 grade being entered for the quiz.
+No extensions or makeups will be given for quizzes.
+For approved absences due to serious medical or compassionate grounds the weight of the quiz will be moved to the final exam.
+You are expected to start quizzes early and not leave them to the last day to account for any unforeseen circumstances.

 Quizzes are open book but must be done individually and without the assistance of others.
-Sharing quiz questions/solutions, completing a quiz for or with another person or otherwise cheating on a quiz will result in a 0% quiz grade for ALL quizzes.
+Using a language model or AI system to answer questions is not allowed, and not considered to be "open book" for this course.
+Sharing quiz questions/solutions, completing a quiz for or with another person or otherwise cheating on a quiz is an academic offence and will result in a 0% quiz grade for ALL quizzes at a minimum.